gfinak/MIMOSA_manuscript/README.md

 The code is located in MIMOSA_manuscript/MIMOSA/manuscriptfigures/.
 The latex code for the manuscript is in MIMOSA_manuscript/.

+The code can be run by sourcing the compile.R script.

 The latex files for the manuscript itself are also available here.

 ### Requirements